Crafts of India: The Voyage of Indian Handicrafts

 Bastar Iron Craft

 Traditional iron craft manufactured in the Bastar district of Chattisgarh is immensely popular all over the nation.
 This craftwork is protected under the Geographical indication (GI) of the Agreement of Trade-related Aspects of Intellectual Property Rights (TRIPS) agreement.
-It is known for its simplistic nature and was initially started by the ironsmiths of the Chhattisgarh region.
+This ancient craft of India is known for its simplistic nature and was initially started by the ironsmiths of the Chhattisgarh region.
 Today the metalsmiths are taking a modern approach to suit the needs of the present-day population.

 Pottery is practiced by a large number of people in the Indian subcontinent and is one of the best representations of Indian cultural heritage.
 Many social, cultural and economic factors of the present day have influenced the style of pottery work.
 But the intricate detailing and excellent craftsmanship of the potters are still intact.
-In the beginning, pots were primarily made up of clay and were used as matkis to extract water from the well or store water, but today, the pottery work has evolved and ceramic, porcelain pots are available online for home decoration.
+In the beginning, pots were primarily made up of clay and were used as matkis to extract water from the well or store water, but today, the pottery work has evolved as one of the most famous traditional arts and crafts of India.
+Pottery is available in various forms and structures such as ceramic and porcelain pots available online for home decoration.

 Pottery made by professional or amateur craftsmen is referred to as Studio pottery.
 Usually, tableware, cookware and related items are created by the studio potters.
 In India, amateur artists from different corners come together and form small groups to create unique pieces of pottery.

-Originated in the small town of Khurja, western Uttar Pradesh, the Khurja pottery continues to win hearts with its colourful and vibrant looks.
+This traditional craft of India originated in the small town of Khurja, western Uttar Pradesh.
+The Khurja pottery continues to win hearts with its colourful and vibrant looks.
 The history of this pottery dates back to a few centuries when some wounded soldiers from the Mughal emperor Timur's army decided to stay back and start a profession as potters.
 They developed the technique that is used to make Khurja pottery in the present day.
 Even today, the potters at Khurja town are masters of making ceramic pots.
-Today this pottery work is used to make vases, lamps, dishes that are used as home décor items.
+Today this pottery work is used to make vases, lamps and dishes that are used as home décor items.
 Khurja pottery comes in different shapes, sizes and bright colours.

-Woodwork is a popular handicraft in India and the international market.
-Handmade furniture with exquisite detailing and high-quality raw materials are gaining huge popularity among people.
+Woodwork is a popular traditional product of India famous worldwide Handmade furniture with exquisite detailing and high-quality raw materials are gaining huge popularity among people.
 You can also see wooden work on home décor items.

 Kashmir Wood Carving